Prof. Koichi Asatani, Kogakuin University, Japan

 Nanyang Technological University, Singapore

-Dr. Maode Ma received his Ph.D. degree in computer science from Hong Kong University of Science and Technology in 1999.
+Dr. Maode Ma, a Fellow of IET, received his Ph.D. degree in computer science from Hong Kong University of Science and Technology in 1999.
 Now, Dr. Ma is an Associate Professor in the School of Electrical and Electronic Engineering at Nanyang Technological University in Singapore.
 He has extensive research interests including network security and wireless networking.
-He has led and/or participated in over 20 research projects funded by government, industry, military and universities in various countries.
-Dr. Ma has more than 300 international academic publications including more than 140 journal papers and over 170 conference papers.
+Dr. Ma has more than 360 international academic publications including over 170 journal papers and about 190 conference papers.
+He has delivered over 50 keynote speeches at various international conferences.
+He has served as conference chairs for over 100 international conferences.
 He currently serves as the Editor-in-Chief of International Journal of Computer and Communication Engineering and International Journal of Electronic Transport.
-He also serves as a Senior Editor for IEEE Communications Surveys and Tutorials, and an Associate Editor for other 4 International Journals.
-Dr. Ma is the Fellow of IET and a senior member of IEEE Communication Society, IEEE Intelligent Transportation Systems Society, and IEEE Education Society.
-He is the Chair of the IEEE Education Society, Singapore Chapter.
-He has served as an IEEE Communication Society Distinguished Lecturer from 2013 to 2016.
+He also serves as a Senior Editor or an Associate Editor for other 5 international academic journals.
+Dr. Ma is a Senior Member of IEEE Communication Society and IEEE Education Society, and a Member of ACM.
+He is the Chair of the IEEE Education Society, Singapore Chapter and the Chair of the ACM, Singapore Chapter.
+He has served as an IEEE Communication Society Distinguished Lecturer from 2013-2016.